'What were you thinking?!'

 The men and women around him laughed.
-It wasn't the forced sound subordinates made at the jokes of higher ups, but the easy laughter of comrades, sharing in a victory of one of their own.
+It wasn't the forced sound subordinates made in response to the jokes of higher-ups, but the easy laughter of comrades, sharing in a victory of one of their own.

 They like him.
 The possibility hadn't occurred to Glaw before.
 With half the crew being walking corpses - fresh looking ones, but he trusted Thais' judgment more than his own eyes - and the other half hired on under conditions he couldn't even guess at (he very much doubted they were allowed shore leave anywhere,) he'd thought the mood would be more that of a prison ship.
 This made no sense.

 The Field Marshal crushed one of the flowers in the palm of his hand and rubbed the resulting mush over the bracelet.
 "There, isn't that better?"

 Aelius got to his feet.
 The air around him was shaking.
 Whatever the bracelet was doing, it felt like it was sucking the life out of everything around it, pulling the air out of the sails and the salt from the water.
 Everything smelled wrong.